phone: (716) 839-8515

 Diane R. Bessel

-- Prepare students with the knowledge, values, skills, cognitive and affective reactions, and critical judgment necessary for effective practice and/or advanced study in social work;
+- Prepare students with the knowledge, values, skills, cognitive and affective processes, and critical judgment necessary for effective practice and/or advanced study in social work;

 - Encourage critical self-reflection and self-management as well as a commitment to life-long learning as part of ethical and professional social work behavior;